-- the class I directors are Ms. Henderson and Mr. Sblendorio, and their term expires at our annual meeting of stockholders to be held in 2023; - the class II directors are Dr. Blumenkranz, Mr. Bolte and Dr. Roberts, and their term expires at the 2021 annual meeting; and - the class III directors are Dr. Graves and Dr. Guyer, and their term expires at our annual meeting of stockholders to be held in 2022.
+• the class I directors are Ms. Henderson and Mr. Sblendorio, and their term expires at our annual meeting of stockholders to be held in 2023;

+- the class II directors are Dr. Blumenkranz, Mr. Bolte and Dr. Roberts, and their term expires at our annual meeting of stockholders to be held in 2024; and - the class III directors are Dr. Graves and Ms. Miller, and their term expires at the 2022 annual meeting.